Noah-Samawi/pp3-BattleshipsGame/README.md

 ## Acknowledgments
 I would like to take the opportunity to thank:
 - My mentor Antonio Rodriguez for his feedback, advice, guidance and support.
-- The Code Institute slack community for their quick responses and very helpful feedback! }
+- The Code Institute slack community for their quick responses and very helpful feedback!}